 Amber Guyger, who has been on the Dallas police force for four years and was involved in a previous shooting, parked on the wrong floor after her shift and opened the wrong apartment door, thinking it was her own and shooting and killing Botham Shem Jean because she thought he was a burglar in the dark, a law enforcement affidavit alleges.

-However, a search warrant in the case offers a different narrative: It alleges that Guyger was trying to get her key to work when Jean confronted her at the door.
+A search warrant in the case alleges that Guyger was trying to get her key to work when Jean confronted her at the door.
 “A neighbor stated he heard an exchange of words,” the warrant alleges, adding that the officer “possibly believed” Jean was “an intruder.”

 The Dallas Police Department announced on September 24, 2018 that it had fired Guyger.